The Minimax Risk in Testing Uniformity over Large Alphabets under Missing-Ball Alternatives: Empirical Comparisons

-In Figure~\ref{fig:risk} we report on the empirical risk of the chisquared and collision-based tests under the least favorable prior.
-We also evaluate the theoretical asymptotic risk of these tests obtained from Corollary~\ref{cor:asym_normality}-(ii).
-This figure shows that the minimax test is significantly better than the other tests in all configurations.
-We can also see that the asymptotic risk of each test approximates well its empirical risk when $\epsilon$ is small.
+In Fig.~\ref{fig:comparisons}, we report the empirical risks of the chi-squared and collision-based tests under the least favorable prior, together with their theoretical asymptotic risks derived in Proposition~\ref{prop:chisq_n_collision}.
+The results show that the minimax test uniformly outperforms both alternatives across all configurations considered.
+In addition, when $\epsilon$ is small, the asymptotic risk of each test provides an accurate approximation to its empirical risk.